 Garden Pests

-The scale insect and the mealybug are two of the most common pests that attack pineapple plants.
+Scale insects and mealybugs are two of the most common pests that attack pineapple plants.
 These pests can damage and attack the leaves of the plant, which causes it to become weaker.

 Therefore, take immediate action to eradicate pests from your pineapple plants.
-You can do this in a variety of ways, including by employing organic treatments and home remedies.
+You can do this in various ways, including organic treatments and home remedies.

-Read more on how to control garden pests organically.
+Read more about how to control garden pests organically.

 Plant Diseases